9 Reasons for a Missed Period and Negative Pregnancy Test Result

-Do you feel sure that you're pregnant but ended up with one or more negative pregnancy test results and still your period hasn't arrived?
+Do you feel sure that you're pregnant but ended up with one or more negative pregnancy test results and still no period?
 You're not alone—getting a negative test with a missed period is more common than you might think.
 While home pregnancy tests have improved over the years and are an extremely accurate predictor of pregnancy, there have still been many instances of a test giving a false negative result.

 How Home Pregnancy Tests Work